danieluhl/luculent-lollygag/posts/2021/04-29-five-phases-of-bringing-ideas-to-life.md

 * Has anything like this been done in the past?
 How did it go?
 * Who else do you think would be good to run this past?

+Note: if this step is not going well, it might be time to quit or it might be time to do a quick cheap prototype/experiment.

 ## Phase 3: Refine